B.F. SCOTT

 “What are you talking about, Regina?”
 I said.

 “Don’t give her another thought.
-Hey, Josie is okay,” Beth said, the uplift of her voice
+Hey, Josie’s okay,” Beth said, the uplift of her voice sounding positive.

 “She doesn’t talk to me, just looks past me when I try to say anything to her.”